Gibilli/counter.application.github.io/README.md

 - The "+" and "-" buttons are dynamically generated using DOM manipulation with JavaScript.
 - Frameworks are not allowed.
 - The project includes a mobile-first responsive design and error handling to ensure that the buttons and initial value are correctly created before being displayed.
+- Included og tags for sharing the project on socials

 ---